Kristin Hayter: Personal life

-Kristin Hayter is a survivor of domestic violence and has been in several relationships that were "physically, emotionally, sexually, or psychologically" abusive.
+Kristin Hayter is a survivor of domestic violence and has been in several relationships that were "physically, emotionally, sexually, or psychologically" abusive, and hence, her music as Lingua Ignota often alludes to her own experiences with abuse, and perception of abusive relationships.

 One abusive relationship lasted five years and in a separate interview she detailed an abusive relationship with "a very powerful noise musician in the Providence community".
 While the events of her abuse were traumatizing, she says what came after was worse, elaborating: "He was arrested for assaulting me and some of my most traumatic memories are from being re-victimized by police, by my school, and by the court.
 The system is so fucking broken for victims of sexual and domestic violence."

-In December 2021, she released a statement accusing her ex-boyfriend Alexis Marshall, the frontman of Daughters, of sexual assault, rape, and "psychologically, emotionally, and sexually" abusing her throughout their relationship.
-She alleged that, during "one incident of objectifying, violent sex", Marshall had injured her spine and caused a spinal disc herniation, which led to her developing cauda equina syndrome that required surgery.
-Marshall denied the allegations and is "investigating legal options".
+In October 2021 Hayter released a brief statement on twitter opening with "Alexis is an abuser...
+I wrote the record about it." (referring to SINNER GET READY), stating that she will take some time before speaking about her experience, as she wants it to "come from a place of clarity and strength".
+Hayter released her full statement in December 2021 via Google Doc on Twitter, accusing her ex-boyfriend Alexis Marshall of sexual assault, rape, and "psychologically, emotionally, and sexually" abusing her throughout their relationship.
+She alleged that, during "one incident of objectifying, violent sex", Marshall had injured her spine and caused a spinal disc herniation, which led to her developing cauda equina syndrome that required surgery and ongoing physical therapy.
+Marshall denied all allegations of abuse and stated that he was "investigating legal options".
+Marshall's label Sargent House revealed that it had privately terminated Marshall in August 2021 when Hayter first alerted the label of Marshall's alleged abuse, and had waited to publicize their decision for Hayter's privacy.